 You’ll also find Brave-related content across YouTube.
 The browser has been featured on notable channels such as Pocketnow, dottotech, Chris Titus Tech, and many more.
 Developers interested in using Vim may have also noticed that The Primeagen—a Netflix developer with a growing channel–uses Brave (although doesn’t promote it explicitly).

 Brave’s star is on the rise.
-By the end of 2021, we may see its market share increase further, especially as it’s being used and considered by a lot of developers and security-conscious tech users.
+And we may see its market share increase further, especially as it’s being used and considered by a lot of developers and security-conscious tech users.

 Brave Browser’s Business Model: An Analysis

 In a nutshell, Brave earns money through two streams, both of which focus on ads: the Brave Attention Token (BAT) and an ad network.

 Content creators sign up to the ad network, and those ads are displayed on websites through the browser.
 When you browse the web, you’ll be served Brave-approved ads from the network, rather than third-party (i.e. Google-based) networks: